-This species is known from five geographic localities at elevations of 2,400–3,000 m asl in the Province of Pasco, Region of Pasco, Peru (Lehr et al. 2006).
-Its range, taken as a proxy for extent of occurrence (EOO), is estimated to be 676 km
+This species is known from five geographic localities along the Amazonian slopes of the Andes, at elevations of 2,400–3,000 m asl, in the Province of Pasco, Region of Pasco, Peru (Lehr et al. 2006).
+Its EOO is 581 km2 and it is known from a single threat-defined location.

 Habitat and Ecology

 It occurs in cloud forest (E. Lehr pers. comm.
-2008) where it has been found at night between 19.00–23.00 on the ground or on vegetation up to 1 m above the ground.
+2008) where it has been found at night between 19:00–23:00 on the ground or on vegetation up to 1 m above the ground.
 During the day, individuals can be found among leaf litter and under stones (Lehr et al. 2006).
 It is presumed to breed by direct development.
+A pair of frogs was found in axillary amplexus in March (Lehr et al. 2006).
 It is not known whether this species is able to tolerate habitat disturbance (E. Lehr pers. comm.
 August 2013).

-Deforestation due to agriculture has been observed in the valley of Paucartambo where this species occurs (E. Lehr pers. comm.
-August 2013, von May et al. 2008).
+Deforestation due to agriculture has been observed in the valley of Paucartambo where this species occurs (von May et al. 2008, E. Lehr pers. comm.
+August 2013).